jsga/bundle_notifications/README.rst

 	2017-09-26 13:02:32  0005BDD51B0185DCF1A4932CEB8437  FB63F29610B1EF67AD75C4BABDFCE1  Sara
 	===================  ==============================  ==============================  =============

-Using bundle_notifications tool, we get the following DataFrame with 3 new columns:
+Using bundle_notifications tool, we can easily compute the following DataFrame with 3 new columns:

 1. **tours**: number of friends that have gone on a tour since the beginning of the stream of data
 2. **timestamp_first_tour**: timestamp for the first tour amongst his/her friends